belzetrigger/esp-FritzKlingel/README.md

 This one is easy to solder and test.
 Unfortunately Wemos only wakes up on release of the button.

 #### a bit more
-to wake up directly on button press, you could try with this.
+to wake up directly on button press, you could try it with a capacitor like the following.
 ```

                                                           .-----------o RST